Three species of Chlamydia cause disease in humans. They are

 Diagnosis of Chlamydial Infections

-For C. psittaci, blood tests
+For C. psittaci, blood tests or polymerase chain reaction testing

 C. pneumoniae is diagnosed by doing NAATs or by taking swabs from the back of the throat and growing the organism in cell culture in a laboratory.